-This acknowledges receipt of the Runge Independent School District Athletic Handbook.
-The handbook should be kept for reference throughout the year for both parents and student.
+This acknowledges receipt of Runge Independent School Athletic Handbook.
+The handbook should be kept for reference throughout the year for both parents and students.
 In accepting this Athletic Handbook, I accept the privileges and responsibilities as a participant in the Runge ISD Athletic Program, and promise to uphold the rules and guidelines set forth in this document.